geekodour/o/content/public_lists/websites.md

 ## Tools {#tools}

 -   [Ebook Reader for web](https://www.loudreader.com/)
--   [ExitReviews](https://www.exitreviews.com/) : A website to fight planned obsolescence: Reviews about broken or worn-out products to identify common stress points and how to fix them.
+-   [ExitReviews](https://www.exitreviews.com/) : A website to fight planned obsolescence, Reviews about broken or worn-out products to identify common stress points and how to fix them.
 Let's keep corporations accountable, and start caring about the amount of waste we produce!
 -   [Emoji Kitchen 😗👌💕](https://jenniferdaniel.substack.com/p/introducing-emoji-kitchen-)